On the local consequence of modal Product logic: standard completeness and decidability: Preliminaries

-Observe all the previous notions, from the definition of the evaluation of the quantifiers, to the notions of safe, witnessed and quasi-witnessed are analogous to the ones for valued product Kripke models.
-Furthermore, observe that if $\varphi$ is a sentence (i.e., it has no free variables), its truth value in a model does not depend of the evaluation.
-Similarly, if $\varphi$ has only one free variable $x$, it only depends on the evaluation of that free variable.
-Accordingly, in this case we will write $\vert \varphi(x) \vert_{\mod{M},[x \mapsto m]}$ to denote the value of that formula when the only free variable is mapped to $m$.
+Observe that all the previous notions, from the definition of the evaluation of the quantifiers, to the notions of safe, witnessed and quasi-witnessed models are analogous to the ones given for valued product Kripke models.
+Furthermore, observe that if $\varphi$ is a sentence (i.e., it has no free variables), its truth value in a model does not depend on the evaluation.
+Similarly, if $\varphi$ has only one free variable $x$, its truth value depends only on the evaluation of that free variable.
+Accordingly, in this latter case we will write $\vert \varphi(x) \vert_{\mod{M},[x \mapsto m]}$ to denote the value of that formula in $\mod{M}$ when the only free variable $x$ is mapped to $m$.